SciEcon/SRS2021/Data/PT/Readme.md

   SPREAD can be either n-spread (Normal Spread) or s-spread (Simple Spread) as defined in the article

-  CRITERIA can be either sarmento [1] or gatev [2] or neither (in such a case "S&P500-and-" becomes just "S&P500")
+  CRITERIA can be either sarmento [1] or gatev [2] or neither (in such a case "S&P-and-" becomes just "S&P")

 ## References